In-House Social Media Managers

 UGC Format Analysis

-Identify which user-generated content formats drive the highest engagement in your niche — testimonials, unboxings, tutorials, day-in-the-life, or reaction videos.
-The analysis breaks down engagement metrics by format type so you can see, for example, that unboxing-style UGC in the skincare niche drives 3x more saves than testimonial-style UGC.
+Identify which user-generated content formats show the clearest signals in your niche — testimonials, unboxings, tutorials, day-in-the-life, or reaction videos.
+The analysis compares format performance against a category baseline so briefs can be grounded in observed patterns.

 Performance Pattern Detection

-Understand the specific hooks, pacing, production style, and editing patterns that make UGC outperform in your category.
-The system identifies whether it is the raw smartphone aesthetic, the first-person narrative structure, the before/after reveal timing, or the authentic vocal tone that drives engagement — giving you concrete elements to replicate.
+Understand the specific hooks, pacing, production style, and editing patterns that make UGC feel credible in your category.
+The system identifies whether it is the raw smartphone aesthetic, first-person narrative structure, before/after reveal timing, or vocal tone that gives the format its shape.

 Brand-Fit Scoring